 Located at the west of Manitou Springs, the Incline is a huge attraction for residents, visitors, and world-class athletes.
 In fact, there are several world records that people attempt on a yearly basis.
 On average nearly 1,000 hikers a day attempt to peak the .88-mile trail.
-And if there was ever a place to talk a selfie in Colorado it would be at the top of the Incline looking back on to Manitou and Colorado Springs.
+And if there were ever a place to take a selfie in Colorado it would be at the top of the Incline looking back on to Manitou and Colorado Springs.

 Over the last few years, Lottery funds have helped to make the trail safer by removing hazards and creating stone walls, while constructing new sets of timber chases and stairs.